Passengers were stuck because United Airlines canceled their flights. The CEO took a private plane

 United has canceled nearly 3,000 flights this week, with the largest number at its Newark Liberty International Airport hub, which was hit by thunderstorms for much of the week.

 Kirby blamed disruptions in Newark last weekend on a shortage of Federal Aviation Administration air traffic controllers.
+He said in a note to employees “that the FAA frankly failed us” by reducing the rate at which planes could arrive and depart the airport, where United is the dominant carrier.

-As United continued to struggle throughout the week, Transportation Secretary Pete Buttigieg, whose department includes the administration, said on Twitter that airlines had recovered from the storms “with the exception of United.”
+As United continued to struggle throughout this week, Transportation Secretary Pete Buttigieg, whose department includes the FAA, said on Twitter that airlines had recovered from the storms “with the exception of United.”
+He drove home the point by including a bar graph that compared United’s cancellation rate with the rest of the industry.

+United’s operation has improved since midweek.
+The percentage of canceled flights fell from 26% on Wednesday to 18% Thursday and 8% through Friday evening, according to tracking service FlightAware.
+However, even on Friday, United was on pace to lead all U.S. carriers in canceled flights for a seventh straight day.

+United vowed to fix its operation in time for the July 4 holiday weekend, which promises to be a hectic one at the nation’s airports.
+More than 2.7 million people were screened Thursday at Transportation Security Administration checkpoints, and Friday was expected to bring similar crowds — possibly bigger.